WEDNESDAY, SEPTEMBER 2, 2015

 The difference this time is that the empire is global.
 We may think that we, like some corporations, are "too big to fail," but other bubbles have been rudely burst as history and pre-history has repeatedly shown.
 That a few humans may seek to avoid repeating the pattern has so far proved irrelevant.

 What prevents humans from transitioning to sustainable prosperity is the default believing-mind operating system.
 Alternative is the inquiring-mind OS.
 Humans are not born with belief systems, either of a political or religious nature.
 An ideological world (alas, there are many competing ones, e.g. ISIS) is a dysfunctional alternative to the real one, aka Nature.
 Living a connected, loving life is possible.
 Understanding the world is a loving act.
-To boil it down: love and understanding are the core values.
+To boil it down: love and understanding are the core values for survival on this pale blue dot.
 The endeavor to understand what-is (science/scholarship) is alternative to ideological conceptologies (belief systems).
 The transition involves freeing inculcated minds and not imposing conclusions, especially firmly held ones, on children.
 There is a pervasive need for belief therapy.
 Believer heal thyself.

 So my hope is not that I will be remembered for my part